 The doctor-patient relationship has long since been one of “benevolent paternalism,” where lack of access to information has forced patients to put blind trust in the authority of doctors.
 Now, in the days of the internet, patients are taking healthcare into their own hands.

-If a patient isn’t getting information from their provider, they will try to find it online, where not all the medical news will be accurate.
-The internet is also not patients’ ideal source of receiving information; in a study, 73% of individuals said they preferred advice from their doctor over the internet.
-If there isn’t time for a full briefing, doctors should direct patients to resources that provide accurate information as a supplement to the appointment.
+If a patient isn’t getting information from their provider, they will try to find it online, where not all the medical information will be accurate or pertinent to them.
+For the most part, patients would prefer not to have to dig online for medical information; 73% of individuals said they preferred advice from their doctor over the internet.
+If there isn’t time for a full briefing, doctors should direct patients to trusted resources that provide accurate information as a supplement to the appointment.

-Developing this rapport with patients not only strengthens the relationship, but makes it easier when problems arise.
+Developing this rapport with patients not only strengthens the relationship but makes it easier when new problems arise.
 A new model suggests that transparency is the best response to medical errors.
 This model is built on a foundation of openness with patients and families and includes: